tflite-soc/tflite-soc/README.md

     arguments that take too long, aka building SystemC lib, SystemC may not be ready.
 To prevent it, compile with --jobs 1 flag

+# LICENSE Note

+This repository is licensed under the [Apache License 2.0](LICENSE)

+However, this repository includes other repositories as submodules and they may have their own individual licenses.
+Please check the submodules licenses accordingly.